g-lalevee/apigee-envselector/README.md

 Targeting a group of environments, envselector dynamically select in which attached environment to deploy your proxies.

-2 strategies allow you to select the target environment:
+3 strategies allow you to select the target environment:

 - fill-first: deploy up to 50 proxies in the first environment, then move to the next one
 - spread-out: deploy proxies uniformly to all environment in the given environment group
+- update:  retrieve the environment in which the latest given proxy release was deployed

 ---
 **Notes**